 PTE (Pearson): 59

-90 ECTS credits are required to complete the MA in International Peacebuilding, Security and Development Practice.
-Learners must complete four compulsory taught modules (35 credits in total) – Introduction to Peace Processes and Conflict Intervention; Theory and Practice of Mediation, Negotiation and Dialogue in Peace-building; Conflict, Development and Security; Research Methods, as well as one of Introduction to Development Theory and Practice or Political Economy of Development (10 credits).
+90 ECTS credits are required to complete the MA in International Peacebuilding, Security and Development Practice (Part Time).
+Learners must complete four compulsory taught modules (35 credits in total) Introduction to Peace Processes and Conflict Intervention; Theory and Practice of Mediation, Negotiation and Dialogue in Peace-building; Conflict, Development and Security; Research Methods, as well as one of Introduction to Development Theory and Practice, or Contemporary Global Issues, Challenges and Responses (10 credits).
 They can also choose from a number of elective modules to make up the remaining 15 taught credits.
-These address subjects such as human development and leadership, the environment and development, gender, facilitation, human rights and advocacy, and the role of social movements in achieving change.
+These address subjects such as: Participatory Development and Leadership; The Environment and Development; Managing Development Organisations; Gender, Identity and Inclusion.

 In addition, MA learners complete a 30-credit research-based thesis.
 The Research Methods module and final research thesis are completed in their final year.
 Learners cannot commence their final research thesis without having successfully completed all taught modules.